karlstolley/wsi/syllabus/_weeks/week-15.md

 theme: Work Week
 meetings:
   - agenda:
+      - Catch-up day or new topics
-      - TBD
+      - Open Q&A
     video:
   - agenda:
-      - TBD
+      - Open Q&A
     video:
-tasks:
-  - TBD
 ---